Asia stocks edge higher after vaccine hopes push Wall Street to record highs

 HONG KONG/NEW YORK (Reuters) - Asian stocks cautiously pushed further into record territory on Tuesday, and oil edged higher after U.S. benchmarks were pepped up by news of another promising coronavirus vaccine.

-The Cambridge, Massachusetts-based firm became the second drugmaker, after Pfizer Inc PFE.N, to announce promising trial data in the development of a vaccine to defeat the pandemic.
+The Cambridge, Massachusetts-based firm became the second drugmaker, after Pfizer Inc, to announce promising trial data in the development of a vaccine to defeat the pandemic.
 Its shares gained 9.6% on the day.

 “Investors are looking further ahead in the pandemic development into 2021, instead of focusing on the very challenging outbreak that’s taking place in the U.S. and Europe now,” said Tai Hui, chief Asia market strategist, J.P.
 Morgan Asset Management, in emailed comments.

-Hong Kong benchmark .HSI rose 0.1% and Australia's S&P/ASX 200 .AXJO rose 0.23%, after Monday's trading had been severely curtailed by a software glitch
+Hong Kong benchmark rose 0.1% and Australia’s S&P/ASX 200 rose 0.23%, after Monday’s trading had been severely curtailed by a software glitch

 All three main Wall Street indexes advanced on Monday, led by cyclical and small cap names, with the Dow Jones Industrials Average setting a record as it neared the 30,000 mark for the first time in nine months.